The world's GREATEST desserts – how many British favourites made the list?

 AS Foodstudio/Shutterstock

 Every culinary culture has its own fried dough dessert.
-In South Africa, it's the Koeksister.
-This sticky-sweet treat is made by plaiting together strips of dough before deep frying them until golden and crispy.
-While still hot, the dough is dunked in cold sugar syrup, creating a delicious treat so sweet, it tastes almost like honey.
-There's also a Cape Malay variant, with a ball of deep-fried dough rolled in desiccated coconut.
+In South Africa, it's the koeksister.
+This sticky-sweet treat is made by plaiting together strips of dough, then deep frying them until golden and crispy.
+While still hot, the dough is dunked in cold sugar syrup, creating a delicious treat that's so sweet, it tastes almost like honey.
+There's also a Cape Malay variant that sees balls of deep-fried dough rolled in desiccated coconut.

 <p>Mariana Silvestre/Shutterstock</p>